 Glyphosate likely causes cancer.
 This is because exposing yourself to glyphosate-based herbicides or glyphosate residues increases the risk of developing non-Hodgkin lymphoma.

 Both the U.S. Environmental Protection Agency (EPA) and The European Food Safety Authority agree that there is no sufficient evidence to support the claim that glyphosate residues cause cancer in humans.
-Also, European Chemicals Agency (ECHA) approved glyphosate use until 15 December 2022.
+Also, the European Chemicals Agency (ECHA) approved glyphosate use until 15 December 2022.

 However, The World Health Organization’s (WHO) International Agency for Research on Cancer disagrees.